fjp/fjp.github.io/_pages/design-patterns/design-patterns.md

 <p>
 <b>Single Responsibility Principle (SRP)</b> <br>
 A class should only have a single responsibility.
+Example: Seperate Journal class and PersistanceManager class for saving the journal entries instead of putting the saving functionality into the Journal class itself.
 </p>
 {: .notice}